sam-621/nextjs-13-starter/src/pages/README.md

 # Pages

-Next.js pages folder where the only logic must has has to be the rendering methods
+Next.js pages folder where the only logic must have has to be the rendering methods